© Crown copyright 2020

-Payment of Class 1A NICs and any tax due must be made to HMRC accounts office by 19 July 2017 or 22 July 2017 if payment is made by an approved electronic method.
+Payment of Class 1A NICs and any tax due must be made to the HMRC Accounts Office by 19 July or 22 July if payment is made by an approved electronic method.

 Part 7 - decisions and appeals against Class 1A NICs

-If we don’t agree with you on a Class 1A NICs issue we will explain why and offer you a review.
-If you still think our decision is wrong you will then have a further 30 days to either:
+If we don’t agree with you on a Class 1A NICs issue we’ll explain why and offer you a review.
+If you still think our decision is wrong you’ll then have a further 30 days to either:

 - accept the offer of review

-- notify the appeal to the independent tribunal, who will arrange for it to be heard
+- notify the appeal to the independent tribunal, who’ll arrange for it to be heard

 Reviews are completed by officers not previously involved in the decision.
-If you opt for a review but disagree with the review conclusion you will have a further 30 days in which to appeal to the tribunal.
+If you opt for a review but disagree with the review conclusion you’ll have a further 30 days in which to appeal to the tribunal.